seanzhangkx8/ConvoKit/doc/source/supreme.rst

 Dataset details
 ---------------

-User-level information
+speaker-level information
 ^^^^^^^^^^^^^^^^^^^^^^

-For each user, additional information include:
+For each speaker, additional information include:

-* is-justice: whether the user is a Justice
+* is-justice: whether the speaker is a Justice
-* gender: gender of the user
+* gender: gender of the speaker

 Utterance-level information